Powered by RND

 --------

-Dirt Nap City is the podcast about interesting dead people.
+Dirt Nap City is the podcast about the most interesting dead people in history.
 In each episode, Alex and Kelly dive into the life of a famous person that you have heard of, but probably don't know much about.
-Our stories are about actors, entrepreneurs, politicians, musicians, inventors, and more!
-The show is funny and light-hearted, but also informative and educational.
+Our stories are about actors, entrepreneurs, politicians, musicians, inventors, explorers and more!
+We also cover things that used to be popular but have fallen out of favor.
+Things like pet rocks, drive in theaters, Jolt Cola, and many other trends of yesterday make up our "dead ends".
+But whether we are talking about interesting historical figures or past trends, the show is funny, light-hearted, entertaining, informative and educational.
 You will definitely learn something new and probably have some laughs along the way.
 Everyone will eventually move to Dirt Nap City, so why not go ahead and meet the neighbors?
-If you really love hearing stories from Dirt Nap City, please consider supporting us on Patreon.
+If you love hearing stories from Dirt Nap City, please consider supporting us on Patreon.
 Here's the link: https://www.patreon.com/DirtNapCityPodcastIf you have comments about the show or suggestions on who we should cover, please email us at [email protected] - we really appreciate you listening!

 Podcast website

-Listen to Dirt Nap City, The Rest Is History and many other podcasts from around the world with the radio.net app
+Listen to Dirt Nap City - The Most Interesting Dead People In History, ZM's Fletch, Vaughan & Hayley and many other podcasts from around the world with the radio.net app

 Get the free radio.net app